gmitch215/.github/docs/SECURITY.md

 ## Reporting a Vulnerability

-You can report minor vulnerabilities by [creating an issue](../../issues/new/choose), or if you're able to remedy the issue, [creating a pull request](../../compare).
+You can report minor vulnerabilities by creating an issue, or if you can remedy the problem, create a pull request.
 For major vulnerabilities please contact [me@gmitch215.xyz](mailto:me@gmitch215.xyz).